SaurabhRao504/CLFS-B1-T8-Smart-City-IoT/README.md

 # Phase-1
 1) With the help of DHT-22 temperature and humidity sensor, the system will monitor temperature and humidity continously and display the readings using the LCD screen.
-2) Along with monitoring temperature and humidity continously, it will also be able to detect an earthquake or a fire.
-When it detect any, it will produce a warning sound using a buzzer.
+2) Along with monitoring temperature and humidity continously, it will also be able to detect an earthquake, a fire or harmful gases like CO, LPG and CH4.
+When it detects any, it will produce a warning sound using a buzzer and display the message in the LCD screen.